 Framingham Recreation

-Within the town of Framingham, Massachusetts there many oportunities for recreational activity.
+Within the town of Framingham, Massachusetts there many opportunities for recreational activity.
 The town is home to a wide range of facilities including parks, beaches, golf courses, hiking, fishing, organized sports leagues and much more.

 Framingham Parks, Sports Fields & Playgrounds - detailed listing of public parks, sports fields and playgrounds located within the town of Framingham, Massachusetts.